 The Boys & Girls Club of Mosholu Montefiore Community Center is located in the Bronx, New York, where the community has one of the highest rates of food insecurity in the country.
 The Club’s Director of Youth Services, Tashan Dawkins, explained that food insecurity is one of the Club's biggest challenges when it comes to serving its 585 kids across three locations.

 "Many parents lost their jobs due to the pandemic, and families continue to rely on food pantries and community resources to feed their families,” said Tashan.
 “Being able to provide our kids with access to nutritious food at all our locations helps ease that burden for Club kids and families.”

-Tashan’s Club is one of the first 20 across the country that received a refrigerator and a grant to stock it with healthy, nutritious food as part of Maytag’s Feel Good Fridge program — with an additional 20 fridges to be placed in Clubs by the end of 2022.
+Tashan’s Club is one of 40 across the country that received a refrigerator and a grant to stock it with healthy, nutritious food as part of Maytag’s Feel Good Fridge program.
 The program is designed to help Club kids and families access much-needed food whenever they need it.